JeffSackmann/tennis_viz/README.md

 ## Contents

-2021-07-04: player_tournament_history_serve_speed_boxplot.py
+**player_tournament_history_serve_speed_boxplot.py (2021-07-04)**
-Uses python/pandas/altair and data from tennis_slam_pointbypoint.
+*python/pandas/altair / data from tennis_slam_pointbypoint*
 Compare a player's serve speeds at a single tournament from various years.
 The output example is Roger Federer's first serve speeds in the first three rounds at Wimbledon, 2014-21.